Experience the Ku-ring-gai Chase National Park like never before with our Stand Up Paddle Boarding Safari at The Basin Campground

 “What a great experience!
 Excellent location, brand new equipment, our tour guide Damien was very patient, knowledgeable and an excellent instructor!
 I am about to book my next lesson!”

-Please note ECOTREASURES Basin Campground Paddle Safari ticket does not cover travel cost or NPWS entry fee to get to the Basin campground.
-Detailed information is listed below in extra information section on how to get there.
+Please note that the Ecotreasures Basin Campground Paddle Safari ticket does not cover travel expenses or the National Parks and Wildlife Service (NPWS) entry fee required to access the Basin campground.
+Detailed information on how to reach the destination is provided in the additional information section below.

 How to book: